-Priority redways and some key footways will be salted during long periods of icy, snowy weather.
+Priority redways (H6 and V6) and some key footways will be salted during long periods of icy, snowy weather.
 There are over 400 grit bins around MK which can be used to salt public footways and redways too.
-Council owned salt bins are either yellow or grey.
-Pavements and redways may also be treated using our specially adapted vehicles that spray a saline (salt water) solution onto the surface.
+Council owned salt bins are yellow and are listed on the My MK Mapping tool under 'Winter Maintenance'.